t4th/c-static-array/README.md

 ### decide what to when out-of-bound occurs: currently just return pointer to 1st element since its always available

 ## how
-For each instance of an array this macro is creating instance of an array_header.
+For each instance of an array this macro is creating instance of an array_header and type definition of array_type.
 Information from this header is later used to validate c-style array access.

 ```c